Stay cool with a green roof, and be cool too!

 If you are thinking about putting a green roof onto your existing home (or any other building you own, such as a cottage, shed, or commercial space), make sure you consult an engineer to ensure your building can support the load of the roof.

-When we planned our ground floor renovation, we built the addition where the green roof now sits with much more extensive structural support because we knew the green roof would need it.
-Instead of 2×10″ joists spaced 16″ apart, which would normally be sufficient for a flat roof in our snow-prone region given a 10′ span, we used 2×12″ joists spread 12″ apart.
+When we planned our ground floor renovation, we built the addition where the green roof now sits with more extensive structural support because we knew the green roof would need it.
+Instead of 2×10″ joists spaced 16″ apart, which would normally be sufficient for a flat roof in our snow-prone region given a 10′ joist span, we used 2×12″ joists spread 12″ apart.
 The headers supporting the joists were also spec’d by the engineer to support the load of a green roof.

 If you install a green roof – especially an intensive green roof with its thicker soil medium – on a flat roof that was not built to support the weight, you are courting disaster.